Av3rageJoe/Digital-Forensics/Statistical-Flow-Analysis.md

 **Baselining** </br>
-  Identifying what is normal traffic given the context of the environment
+  Identifying what is normal traffic given the context of the environment The investigator should build a profile of what "normal" traffic looks like on the network General trends over a period of time can eb used to establish this.
+  When baselining an individual, the historical pattern can be sued to identify any anomalous behaviour.
+Most flow patterns will change dramatically if a host is compromised or under attack

 **Dirty Values** </br>
   There might be an unusual port that is not often used.
-Or a port claiming to be of a different protocol than ti actually is
+Or a port claiming to be of a different protocol than ti actually is Dirty values could include:

+        1. IP addresses
+        2. Ports
+        3. Protocols

 **Activity Pattern Matching** </br>
-  Might indicate the behaviour of an already known malware or attack
+  Might indicate the behaviour of an already known malware or attack Things to check during pattern matching:

+        1. IP Address
+          Does the IP belong internally or is it from a WAN?
+          What is the counrty of Origin?
+          Who are they registered to?
+        2. Ports
+          Are the ports assigned and/or well known (linked to specific applications) Is the system scanning or being scanned?
+        3. Protocols and Flags
+          Layer 3 and 4 are often tracked in flow record data.
+               Connection attemps
+               Successful port scans
+               Data transfers
+        4. Directionality
+          Is data coming in (downloaded) or going out (uploaded)?
+        5. Volume of data transferred
+          Lots of small packets can indicate port scanning Large amounts of data usually cause for concern

+## Simple Patterns

+Simple patterns and devices/attacks which use such patterns

+* Many-to-one IP addresses
+     DDoS attack
+     "Drop box" sata repository on destination IP Email server (at destination)

+* One-to-many IP addresses
+     Web server
+     Email server (at source)
+     Spam bot
+     Network port scanning

+* Many-to-many IP addresses
+     Peer-to-peer file sharing
+     Widespread port scanning

+* One-to-one IP addresses
+     Targeted attack
+     Routine Server communication

+## Complex patterns

+This is the process of matching complex flow record patterns to specific activities.

+For example:
+     * TCP SYN port scan
+          * One source IP address
+          * One or more destination IP addresses
+          * Destination port numbers increase incrementally
+          * Volume of packets surpass a specified value within a given period of time
+          * TCP protocol
+          * Outbound protocol flags set to "SYN"
+               * No full TCP connections